 In addition to her research interests, Dr. Sidhu likes to travel, learn new skills and is an environmentalist, who actively seeks and implements solutions for everyday sustainable living.

-We aim to understand how intrinsically disordered proteins self-assemble into functional (DNA repair foci/cancer) as well as pathogenic structures (protein aggregates/neurodegeneration).
-We are passionate about developing physiologically relevant in-vitro model systems that will enable single molecule studies of DNA repair foci and liquid to solid transition of amyloidogenic proteins.
-Such model systems are valuable tools to annotate clinical variants and guide clinical decision for age-associated diseases like cancer and neurodegeneration in the long-term.
+At molecular and clinical level, we aim to understand how some intrinsically disordered proteins self-assemble into functional (DNA repair foci/cancer) as well as pathogenic structures (protein aggregates/Parkinson's disease).
+We are passionate about developing physiologically relevant in-vitro model systems, based on liquid-liquid phase separation of proteins, to study DNA repair foci and liquid to solid transition of amyloidogenic proteins.
+Such model systems can be valuable tools to annotate clinical variants and guide clinical decision.

-Developing PML body-based model system for homologous recombination repair of dsDNA breaks (Startup Research Grant - 2024-2026)
+PML body-based model system for homologous recombination repair of dsDNA breaks

 Aditya Iyer, Arshdeep Sidhu and Vinod Subramaniam.
 How important is the N-terminal acetylation of alpha-synuclein for its function and aggregation into amyloids?
 Frontiers in Neuroscience.
 2022; 16, 16:1003997.